Competitive Advantage Report for Prudential U&E

 |Yes – by selling through intermediary firms, Prudential Financial Planning, and direct in-house sales team the company is able to cover a wider market share||No – other insurers have equally implemented the same selling strategy||Yes – there many insurers who can implement the same strategy||No – the marketing and selling strategy can be re-strategized to be solely done by the company’s in-house marketing team/department or it can be outsourced.|

-The harnessing of big data to gain a competitive advantage is a critical survival factor in the insurance industry and considering Prudential U&E is yet to fully explore this opportunity whilst it already has a well-structured Enterprise Data Warehouse means it is putting its market position or competitiveness in jeopardy.
-The other area where Prudential’s strategy has shortcoming is its HR strategy, despite aiming at nurturing commitment and improving the skills of its employees it still unable to implement fair employment practices and it even engages in economic disincentive by offshoring some jobs to India.
+The harnessing of big data to gain a competitive advantage is a critical survival factor in the insurance industry.
+Considering Prudential, U&E has yet to explore this opportunity fully whilst it already has a well-structured Enterprise Data Warehouse, which means it is putting its market position or competitiveness in jeopardy.
+The other area where Prudential’s strategy has shortcomings is its HR strategy.
+Despite aiming at nurturing commitment and improving the skills of its employees, it is still unable to implement fair employment practices, and it even engages in economic disincentives by offshoring some jobs to India.

-The UK’s economic and political platforms present numerous uncertainties although the rate of employment has being on an increase and new government regulations make insurance products more convenient for customers.
-Both of these factors are likely to increase insurance uptake and with expected increase in entry capital requirement for new entrants, it will mean the already established insurers such as Aviva Plc, Lloyd AXA, and Prudential are set to benefit from the new appetite for insurance products.
+The UK’s economic and political platforms present numerous uncertainties, although the employment rate has been on an increase and new government regulations make insurance products more convenient for customers.
+Both of these factors are likely to increase insurance uptake.
+With the expected increase in entry capital requirement for new entrants, it will mean the already established insurers such as Aviva Plc, Lloyd AXA, and Prudential are set to benefit from the new appetite for insurance products.

 - Cagica, C., Luisa, 2017.
 Handbook of Research on Entrepreneurial Development and Innovation Within Smart Cities.
 IGI Global.